mrciolino/wiki-backup/Events/three-year-timeskip.md

 On a fateful journey for the Robin Trading Co, Os' brother Eugene Vrintia is eaten by a dragon turtle.

 ## Spoops
-Spoops and his friend Vesrahaan begin the failed [Wegate Revolution](/Events/wegate-revolution).
+[Spoops](/characters/spoops) and his friend [Vesrahaan](/characters/vesrahaan) begin the failed [Wegate Revolution](/Events/wegate-revolution).

 ## Breezy-E
-Breezy-E gathers his Samurai clan and 200 pirates sent by Krorg to attempt to slay Aku.
+[Breezy-E](/characters/breezy) gathers his Samurai clan and 200 pirates sent by Krorg to attempt to slay [Aku](/characters/aku).
 They fail.

 ## Narascus
-Narascus establishes a cathedral worshipping Ry-ann, however it is run bu clerics of his own cult who believe him to be a chosen prophet of Ry-ann.
+[Narascus](/characters/Narascus) establishes a cathedral worshipping [Ry-ann](/characters/spoops), however it is run by clerics of his own cult who believe him to be a chosen prophet of Ry-ann.

 ## Bazzert
-Bazzert remains trapper in a coma after pulling a card.
-He remains asleep in a barrel, kept safe in Altricia.
+[Bazzert](/characters/bazzert) remains trapped in a coma after pulling a card.
+He remains asleep in a barrel, kept safe in [Altricia](/locations/Mardun/Allford).

 ## Frederina
-Remains in the service of Krorg in Altricia
+[Frederina](/characters/Frederina) remains in the service of Krorg in Altricia